ixdbelfast/ixdbelfast.github.io/modules/IXD302/IXD302-Master-Apprentice-Responsive-Storytelling.md

 ###Exercise 3B

 Now that you have explored web typography we wish to apply this to your 'Heroes and Villans' project.
 Remember to consider the typography for Headings, Blockquotes  and take inspiration from your moodboards and style tiles in Excercise 2.
+Also consider the Takhe project.

 ####Resources